mariushobbhahn/mariushobbhahn.github.io/_posts/2000-01-17-prob_judging_1.md

   <figcaption>Different scenarios of the "Truth condition" of an argument</figcaption>
 </figure>

 Now, let's assume any number of reasons for why the UBI improves peoples lives has been presented and we are now left with the question: "Why should we care about this?".
 This is the second part of the argument, namely: relevance.
-In the following we look at the relevance created by different lines of argumentation **under the assumption the mechanism leading to this effect has been shown to be $100\%$ true**.
+In the following we look at the relevance created by different lines of argumentation **under the assumption the mechanism leading to this effect has been shown to be 100 percent true**.
 Again in increasing order we have:

 1. A small amount of people is helped.
 For example, with UBI middle class families can afford an additional holiday per year.
 This is nice for them and increases their happiness marginally.
 2. The individual effect of a UBI is very large.
 The fear and uncertainty accompanying a low and unsteady income is huge.
 Not knowing whether you are able to pay the rent for the next month of the tuition for your children is a heavy emotional burden.
 There is good psychological evidence showing that this "nagging in the back of your head" has an equivalent effect on your psyche as not having slept the last night.
 Alleviating people of that effect has large individual effects.